Meet Our Editorial Staff

 Brandon Proia is assisted by Jad Adkins.

 I assist Mark Simpson-Vos and am happy to answer any questions you may have about his list areas, as well as any general editorial queries.
 I also acquire books in literary studies and regional trade.
-I received my B.A. in English from Appalachian State University in 2005 and my M.F.A. in Creative Writing, concentrating in fiction, from North Carolina State University in 2013.
+I received my B.A. in English from Appalachian State University and my M.F.A. in Creative Writing, concentrating in fiction, from North Carolina State University.

-I assist Elaine Maisner and Joseph Parsons and am happy to answer any questions you may have about their list areas, as well as any general editorial questions.
+I assist Elaine Maisner and Joseph Parsons and am happy to answer any questions you may have about their list areas, as well as any general editorial questions. .
 I received my B.A. in History from Duke University in 2016.